By Lucy Siegel | March 24, 2020

 A few points about managing employees remotely:

-- It requires a different style of communications.
+- It requires a different style of communications and the help of a executive coach.

 - Great organizational skills are even more important for working at home, not just for the staff, but for top management as well.